subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Here is an informal proof of the Ito Formula:

 ## Modeling the Stock Market

 When I lfirst learnt about the Weiner Process and Stochastic Calculus in grad school in the late 1980s, the main applications that text books talked about were in the fields of Filtering and Control theory.
 Now 40 years later almost everyone who learns Stochastic Calculus is doing it so that they can apply it to the field of mathematical finance.
 In 1985 the Black Scholes equation was already about a decade old, but its use hadn't become prevalant in Wall Street.
 There has been an explosion in the financial markets since then, with new financial products that make use of stock derivatives.
-This has made Stochastic Calculus a must have skill for the so called Quants who work on Wall Street, and we will give a brief description of this in this section.
-At the same time there has been a backlash against the use of the Weiner Process to model stocks led the trader Nicholas Taleb, some of these ideas can be traced back to a paper that Benoit Mandelbrot wrote on this subject in the early 1960s.
+This has made Stochastic Calculus a must have skill for the so called Quants who work on Wall Street.
+At the same time there has been a backlash against the use of the Weiner Process to model stocks led by the trader and author Nassim Nicholas Taleb, some of these ideas can be traced back to a paper that Benoit Mandelbrot wrote on this topic in the early 1960s.
+The stock market is the closest anyone of us will get to encountering pure randomness in our daily lives.
+Understanding how the market behaves is critical to most of us who have part of our savings invested in the market, but we normally don't think about it unless at times of market turmoil.
+However there is a class of financial industry professional called Equity Traders who has to deal with this randomness on a day-to-day basis.
+They buy and sell equities frequently, sometimes several times a day, and their profession is a constant fight against the randomness of the market.

-The earliest model for stocks can be traced back to Bachelier, and it models it using a Wiener Process with drift:
+The earliest model for stocks can be traced back to Bachelier, and it uses a Wiener Process with drift given by

 $$ S(t) = \mu dt + \sigma W(t) $$